 Bags of rocks can be purchased online (be sure to check the sizes) or at big box home improvement stores.
 The bags are usually in the garden/landscaping section and are labeled as river rocks.
 I recently purchased a 50-lb bag for only $10.
-Not every rock in the bag work well for painting but most fit the bill.
+Not every rock in the bag works well for painting but most fit the bill.

 How to Prep Rocks for Painting